Produce high-quality learning videos quickly and easily.

 Recommended time budget for advanced users: 10 minutes

-If you want to trim your video as quickly as possible, Option 1 is the best choice for you.
-Here’s how to proceed most easily:
+If you want to cut your video as quickly as possible, option 1 is the best for you.
+Here's the easiest way to proceed:

-Open the video on your smartphone and watch it directly there.
+Open the video on your smartphone and view it directly there.

-Open the file with a video editor for smartphones.
+Open the file with a smartphone video editor.
 Our recommendation: CapCut Photo & Video Editor for iOS and Android (free with many features; Pro version for € 10 to € 20/month)

-Trim the file at the beginning and end, remove noise from the audio, and adjust the aspect ratio.
+Trim the file at the beginning and end, reduce noise in the audio, and adjust the aspect ratio.

-Export the video as .MP4 (1080p) and then upload it to your playback medium.
+Export the video as .MP4 (1080p) and upload it to your playback medium afterwards.

 Option 2: Video Editing on PC

-Many people find the display of their smartphones simply too small to edit a video properly.
-If you belong to this group, then upload your video to your computer and perform these basic editing steps:
+Many people find that the smartphone display is simply too small to edit a video properly.
+If you are among them, then upload your video to your computer and follow these basic editing steps:

-Open the video with the editing program of your choice and play it completely once.
+Open the video with your chosen editing program and play it through completely.
 We recommend the free tool CapCut Photo & Video Editor (available for Windows and Mac).

-Trim the beginning and the end of your video: "Trimming" means that you simply cut away everything that is unnecessary from the front and back.
+Trim the beginning and end of your video: "Trimming" means cutting away everything at the front and back that is unnecessary.
 But don’t cut too short: Make sure to leave 1 to 2 seconds before your first word and after your last word.

-Adjust your video to the aspect ratio in which you want to play it (we recommend 16:9).
+Adjust your video to the aspect ratio in which you want it to be played (we recommend 16:9).

 Watch your edited video several times until you are satisfied with it.